fullcalendar/fullcalendar-docs/_docs-v4/intro/methods.md

 excerpt_separator: <!--more-->
 ---

-Methods provide ways to manipulate the calendar from JavaScript code.<!--more--> A method operates on the jQuery object of a calendar that has already been initialized, using the familiar `fullCalendar` command, but in a completely different way:
+Methods provide ways to manipulate the calendar from JavaScript code.<!--more--> A method operates on a Calendar object that has already been [initialized](initialization):

 ```js
 calendar.next();